DataRaptor/drift-discord/README.md

 This repo contains two services, an API and Client.

-These services are ready for production iff testing is complete.

 Documentation for each service can be found in the respective directories.

 ## UI/UX